The 3 types of credit accounts

 1. Installment accounts

-An installment account, also referred to as a closed-end credit account, is a lump sum that you borrow and then repay in installments over a specified period.
-Examples of installment loan accounts include student loans, auto loans, and mortgages.
+An installment account, also referred to as a closed-end credit account or installment loan, is a lump sum that you borrow and then repay in installments over a specified period.
+Examples of common types of loans include student loans, auto loans, and mortgages.

 Installment loans can be either secured or unsecured.
 A secured loan requires you to put forth collateral, such as a monetary deposit or a valuable asset, that your lender can seize if you default on your payments.